AI in Language Evolution

 Proceedings

-Extended abstracts will be bundled in a pdf for the workshop, and a link will be provided here.
-Possibilities of publishing a special issue will be discussed at the workshop.
+Extended abstracts have been bundled in this pdf.
+Possibilities of publishing a special issue for the Journal of Language Evolution will be discussed at the workshop.